Updated

 | Public charging | 15p per mile | 10–19p per mile (depends on network) |

-These rates are not mandatory — employers can choose to reimburse at a different rate.
-But the advisory rates are the threshold below which reimbursement is automatically tax-free.
-Pay above the advisory rate and the excess becomes taxable.
+These rates are not mandatory — employers can reimburse at a different rate — but they mark the threshold below which reimbursement is automatically tax-free.
+Anything above becomes taxable.

-This is where it gets interesting.
-The HMRC advisory rate of 7p per mile assumes you're charging at roughly the standard domestic electricity rate.
-But if you switch to an EV tariff like Octopus Intelligent Go at 7p/kWh, your actual cost per mile drops dramatically:
+The 7p per mile advisory rate assumes charging at roughly the standard domestic rate.
+On an EV tariff like Octopus Intelligent Go at 7p/kWh, the actual cost per mile drops well below that:

 | Your EV | Efficiency | Actual Cost at 7p/kWh | HMRC Rate | Surplus Per Mile |